rrshaban/rrshaban.github.io/_posts/2015-8-22-reflections-on-semeval-2015.md

 ---

-As a part of the Natural Language Processing class I took at Swarthmore last fall (2014), teams of students competed to build machine-learning models that could accurately predict the sentiment of Twitter data for [SemEval 2015](http://alt.qcri.org/semeval2015/), the International Workshop on Semantic Evaluation.
+As a part of the Natural Language Processing class I took with Rich Wicentowski last fall, teams of students competed to build machine-learning models that could accurately predict the sentiment of Twitter data for [SemEval 2015](http://alt.qcri.org/semeval2015/), the International Workshop on Semantic Evaluation.
 Given that I spent a summer building commercial machine classifiers, I've had some time to reflect on the first machine learning model I built.

 Given that we had been exposed to natural language processing for only a couple months, our results were fairly impressive: our best model was predicted sentiment with an F-score of 57.2, which is pretty close to the industry standard.
 The winners of SemEval 2015, out of [over 40 teams](http://alt.qcri.org/semeval2015/cdrom/pdf/SemEval078.pdf), was Bauhaus University, Weimar with an [F-score of 64.84](http://alt.qcri.org/semeval2015/cdrom/pdf/SemEval097.pdf).